Music (MUSI)

 HTBA

 Coached chamber music emphasizing the development of ensemble skills, familiarization with the repertory, and musical analysis through performance.
 Admission by audition only.
 May be repeated for credit.
 For audition information e-mail wendy.sharp@yale.edu.
-Credit for MUSI 220 only on completion of MUSI 221. ½ Course cr per term
+Credit for MUSI 220 only on completion of MUSI 221. ½ Course cr

 T 4:30pm-6pm

 This course is open to all students (including graduate programs) and from any major, although priority is given to music majors.
 Knowledge of the basics of music theory and music notation is required, and some familiarity with the musical theater idiom is expected.
 Some prior composing experience is recommended.
 Piano skills are very helpful, but not required.
 Normally the class size is limited, so that all assignments can be performed and fully considered during the class meeting time.
-Prerequisite: MUSI 110 or equivalent.
-Enrollment limited to 12.
+Prerequisite: Enrollment limited to 12.
 Please contact joshua.rosenblum@yale.edu with any questions about eligibility.
 HU RP

 F 1:30pm-3:20pm